andyborrell/pygamezero_bird/docs/source/part2.rst

    top_pipe = Actor('top', (300, 0))
    bottom_pipe = Actor('bottom', (300, top_pipe.height + gap))

+The two values separated by a comma at the end of each :code:`Actor` line control the **x** (left to right), and **y** (top to bottom) position of the :code:`Actor`.
+So :code:`(300,0)` puts the pipe at 300 pixels away from the left edge, and 0 pixels down from the top of the window.

 Hang on a minute, where did that maths come from?
-Well :code:`gap` is just a variable and we add it on to the height of the top pipe.
-Try changing the value and see what happens.
+Well, :code:`gap` is a new variable we're creating, and we say that the height of the top pipe plus :code:`gap` should be the y value of the bottom pipe.
+Try changing the :code:`gap` value and see what happens.

+- Press **play** to check we made a gap

+*What's the biggest gap you can make and still see the bottom pipe?*

 You know when to press play